 - Personal virtual trainer to help you back to fitness

-If you are interested in this procedure, book your consultation with our bariatric surgeon by calling toll-free 800 (NOVO) 6686 or fill the booking form on our website.
+If you are interested in this procedure, book your consultation with our bariatric surgeon in Dubai by calling toll-free 800 (NOVO) 6686 or fill the booking form on our website.